limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

   * ecoPCR parameters can be altered in the /crux_release_V1_db/crux_vars.sh file
 2. ecoPCR results are de-replicated based on taxon id (taxid), and converted to fasta format.
 3. cutadapt is used to verify and retain only the ecoPCR reads with correct primer sequences, then trim the primers from the 5' and 3' ends.
-4. Clean fasta files are used as seeds to generate full length BLAST libraries.
+4. Clean fasta files are used as seeds to generate a full length BLAST library, an up to 70% (or user's choice) length BLAST library.
   * these seed files are broken in to 500 read chunks and blasted as an array against blasted against the NCBI nucleotide blast databases using blastn.
+  * The full length library:
+    * minimum percent of subject that needs to be covered by the query = 50%
+    * minimum percent identity of the query relative to the subject = 100%
-  * Only full length hits with 50% identity or better are accepted.
+    * up to 10000 hits are retained

+  * The partial length library:
+    * minimum percent of subject that needs to be covered by the query = 70%
+    * minimum percent identity of the query relative to the subject = 70%
-  * up to 5000 hits are retained
+    * up to 10000 hits are retained

+  * blastn parameters can be altered in the /crux_release_V1_db/crux_vars.sh file
+  * For CO1 this requires up to ~25 GB of memory for 1.5 hours
   * BLAST array jobs submission scripts can be found in:

   ```
-  ~/crux_release_V1_db/CO1/blast_jobs/*_blast1.sh
+  ~/crux_release_V1_db/CO1/blast_jobs/*_blast2.sh
   ```

 The command for CRUX Part 1 is as follows: